Understanding Weak Wi-Fi in Industrial Settings

 Case 2: The AP Missing Two Antennas

 Another site had an access point that looked like it survived a medieval battle.
-Two antennas missing, one bent at a 90-degree angle.
+Two antennas were missing, and one was bent at a 90-degree angle.
 The customer shrugged:

 “We thought that was normal.”